scottcopus/firefox-cck2-gpo/README.md

 This enhancement to CCK2 works by reading group policy settings from all the the registry key values under '*HKLM:\Software\Policies\Mozilla\Firefox*' and merging them into the CCK2 configuration environment.
 Included are group policy template ADMX/ADML files.
 Adding new settings is as simple as creating an equivalent '*cck.config.SETTINGNAME*' registry value (or edit the ADMX/ADML files with those settings) that matches the same '*SETTINGNAME*' inside of CCK2's "*config*" object variable.
 Any '*cck.config.SETTINGNAME*' should override any locally defined '*SETTINGNAME*' within the CCK2's '**cck2.cfg**' file.

+**Note**: If you need to add any settings that are nested into their own **object** variable (has member/child values), you need to modify the GPO template files to support them.
+For example, if you need to configure the following "network" settings:

+var config = {
+  "root_setting1": "root_value_1",
+  "root_setting2": "root_value_2",
+  "network": {
+      "proxyHTTP": "proxyHTTP_value1",
+      "locked": true,
+      "network_settingN": "network_valueN"
+  }
+  "root_settingN": "root_value_N"
+}

+To support the CCK2-equivalent of the "network" settings above, edit the GPO template files to add a new "cck.config.network" policy with the following value:  JSON:{"proxyHTTP":"proxyHTTP_value1","locked":true,"network_settingN":"network_valueN"}
+The existing policies for "cck.config.permissions" and "cck.config.preferences" behave this way.
+You can edit the GPO template files and clone one of these into your own new "cck.config.network" policy.

 Installation instructions
 ------------------------------